Edit

 Instrumented native binary contains a reference to static_covrun64.dll.
 Make sure that this file is next to the instrumented binary or the directory where static_covrun64.dll is located is listed in the Path environment variable.
 The collect and connect commands are adding proper directories to Path automatically.

-Finally, the collector can be closed as follows:
+Finally, close the collector as follows:

 D:\ConsoleApplication\x64\Debug>Microsoft.CodeCoverage.Console shutdown 73c34ce5-501c-4369-a4cb-04d31427d1a4